SamayJain10/Credit-Card-Score-Classification/README.md

 Note: This project uses Plotly for visualization, which provides interactive charts.

 ## Dataset
-The dataset used in this project (`train.csv`) includes various financial attributes of individuals, along with their credit scores.
+The dataset used in this project (`train.csv`) has been taken from Kaggle and includes various financial attributes of individuals, along with their credit scores.
 Key columns in the dataset include:
 - `Annual_Income`
 - `Occupation`
 - `Num_Bank_Accounts`